MEET OUR TEAM

 Admin - Clerical Assistant

-Ms. Hart holds a B.A. in Theatre and Graphic Design from Chicago State University of Chicago.
+Deonna holds a B.A. in Theatre and Graphic Design from Chicago State University of Chicago and is a candidate for the Masters in Nonprofit Management at North Park University.

 LaVerne E. Mathews, MBA